programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 [api]: /lessons/intro-to-the-zotero-api.html

-RDF databases are well-suited to expressing complex relationships between many entities, like people people, places, events, and concepts tied to individual objects.
+RDF databases are well-suited to expressing complex relationships between many entities, like people, places, events, and concepts tied to individual objects.
 These databases are often referred to as "graph" databases because they structure information as a graph or network, where a set of resources, or nodes, are connected together by edges that describe the relationships between each